So the question for you to have a think about….

 - Understanding the different botanical names of the e/oils – for example, there are several Lavenders, Chamomiles, Eucalyptus, they all have chemical components, some are safer than others, some can be used on children, some shouldn’t

-- they will willy nilly recommend ingesting (this is illegal in NZ, in USA this is rife at the moment, just terrible but sneaking into NZ by way of the MLM essential oil sellers)
+- they will willy-nilly recommend ingesting (this is illegal in NZ, in the USA this is rife at the moment, just terrible but sneaking into NZ by way of the MLM essential oil sellers)

 - they seriously lack ethics

 Recently I asked a woman in America (who has written and published a book) who is a midwife – she is a ‘diamond seller’ for an MLM – a qualified midwife but no qualifications in the use of e/oils.
 I asked her on her FB page if she had a link to some information about what e/oils shouldn’t be used during pregnancy, she came back to me “OH!
 I don’t, but what a good idea”.
 This startled me so I started researching more about her, she actually encourages ingesting e/oils (drops in water, drops under the tongue) of e/oils during pregnancy!!
 This hugely concerned me so I very politely wrote to her and asked to please stop doing this and she blocked me from her page – unfortunately, her book has been published and is readily available for sale.
 People are going to think that what’s she’s saying is ok because of the confidence she portrays – she has NO qualifications!